Wit - stock.adobe.com

-There also tend to be spikes in activity and demand for LBX’s services when a new virtual currency is added to its listings, which can lead to tens of thousands of enquiries coming its way in a single hour, which is another area the move to Azure can help with.
+There also tend to be spikes in activity and demand for LBX’s services when a new virtual currency is added to its listings, which can lead to tens of thousands of enquiries coming its way in a single hour, which is another the move to Azure can help with.

-Since the platform went live in Azure, LBX says the number of new users signing up to its services has increased by 20% week on week – growth that its incumbent set-up may have struggled to cope with.
+Since the platform went live in Azure, LBX says the number of users signing up to its services has increased by 20% week on week – growth that its incumbent set-up may have struggled to cope with.